 9am: Project planning

 With the business objectives in mind, I also use the Kano model or MosCow framework to prioritize “must have” and “nice to have” features in a matrix, so that the features are reasonably planned out in a roadmap.
-This article outlines a comprehensive list of techniques for prioritization.
+Folding Burrito created a useful article outlining a comprehensive list of techniques for prioritization.

 10am: Conduct discovery research

 While the PRD details the business vision and requirements, a user-centric design process is never complete without involving the end user.

 The “aha!” moment comes from talking to real humans and investigating what they struggle with.
 As a UX designer, it’s time I wear my researcher hat to uncover design opportunities.

 Among the myriad design research methods, I pick the best methods from the toolbox given the research objective and constraints.
 Design Research Techniques gives a comprehensive list of research methods at every stage of design, from discovery to evaluation.

 Since discovery is heavily focused on exploring the problem space for potential solutions, I often employ a few primary research methods such as contextual inquiry, card sorting, and user interviews, along with a few secondary research methods such as heuristics analysis.